NafeesSayyed/Marketing-Mix-Modelling---Data-Science-Project/README.md

 * Produces stable coefficient estimates.
 * Maintains explainability for business stakeholders.
 * Achieved the highest predictive accuracy among all tested models.
+Among all evaluated models, Ridge Regression provided the best combination of predictive performance, stability, and business interpretability.

 ---